pietrodimaggio/katacoda-scenarios/quicktest/step1.md

 `docker exec -it my-running-app /bin/bash`{{execute}}

-8-See the docker network settings
-`docker inspect  my-running-app`{{execute}}
+8-See the docker network settings, you'll see the ip address assigned to the container and many other information `docker inspect  my-running-app`{{execute}}

 9-Stop/start the container